WeblateOrg/weblate/docs/user/translating.rst

 Translation links
 -----------------

-Once you navigate to translation, you will be shown set of links which lead to translation.
+Once you navigate to a translation, you will be shown set of links which lead to translation.
 These are results of various checks, like untranslated or fuzzy strings.
 Should no other checks fire, there will be still link to all translations.
 Alternatively you can use search field to find translation you need to fix.